 The survival of the Five Corners Hardware store is quite amazing in this age of Lowe’s and Home Depot.
 It proves that DIY is deeply ingrained in the blood of Queen Anne homeowners and that the store meets a really important community need.
-Thelma Wilkes, a post World War II Queen Anne Park resident, reports that she and her husband Vince had an account at Five Corners Hardware and bought much of the building material there for the house they built in 1950.
-Like many of early and mid-20th c.
-Queen Anne residents, the Wilkes were a working class couple.
+Thelma Wilkes, a post-World War II Queen Anne Park resident, reports that she and her husband Vince had an account at Five Corners Hardware and bought much of the building material there for the house they built in 1950.
+Like many early- and mid-20th century Queen Anne residents, the Wilkeses were a working-class couple.
 Vince was a driver for Seattle Transit/Metro, and Thelma worked as an office manager.
-Thelma lived in the house until 2010. when she sold it and moved to a retirement community.
+Thelma lived in the house until 2010 when she sold it and moved to a retirement community.

 The Queen Anne Historical Society wishes Five Corners Hardware a very Happy 75th Birthday and many happy returns!

 Sources: Interview with Mary Ellen Seim, Sam Jensen, Jr.’s sole surviving sibling and his niece Jean Shook on April 27, 2015; & John Gessner interview on April 24, 2015